 The sky is no limit for eCommerce when it comes to simplifying the user experience.
 An epic saying by Marc Zuckerberg has turned into a massive prediction: “We think you should message a business just the way you would message a friend”.
 Since then each online store must have been repeating it as a praying because recently eCommerce chatbots have made a real boom.

 Robot Revolution is Happening Now.
 Chatbots are Making it Happen

-80% of business owners stated they are planning to implement chatbots by 2020.
+80% of business owners stated they are planning to implement chatbots by the end of 2020.
 Right now 3 firms out of 10 have chatbots, but in three years only 2 out of 10 won’t have one!
 This makes me sing an updated John Lennon’s “Imagine all the people… shopping with chatbots!”

 Artificial intelligence advances in natural language processing (NLP), which makes both written and voice requests understanding accurate by over 90% for the machine, are of a special interest for eCommerce store owners.